 Occasionally, the diagnosis of loiasis is confirmed by observing an adult worm migrating under the conjunctiva or by identifying a worm after it is removed from the eye or skin.

-Microscopic detection of microfilariae in peripheral blood establishes the diagnosis.
-Blood samples should be drawn between 10 am and 2 pm, when microfilaremia levels are the highest.
+Microscopic detection of microfilariae in peripheral blood establishes the diagnosis; the number of microfilariae per milliliter of blood should be quantified.
+Blood samples should be drawn between 10 AM and 2 PM, when microfilaremia levels are the highest.

 Many serologic tests for antibodies do not differentiate Loa loa from other filarial nematode infections.
 Loa-specific antibody tests have been developed, but they are not widely available in the United States.
+Also, a positive serologic test does not distinguish between past and current infection.
 A quantitative real-time PCR (qPCR) to confirm the diagnosis and quantify the microfilarial burden is available at the Laboratory of Parasitic Diseases, National Institutes of Health.

 People from endemic regions of Africa should be checked for Loa loa before they are treated with diethylcarbamazine or ivermectin for other disorders because these drugs can have substantial adverse effects in people with loiasis.
 If treated with diethylcarbamazine or ivermectin, people with ≥ 8000 Loa loa microfilariae/mL blood are at risk of potentially fatal encephalopathy, caused by the release of antigens from dying microfilariae.